 The need for parents – and particularly fathers – to devote time exclusively for bonding with and caring for their newborn children is a profoundly important conversation for our society to have.
 Many of our community partners, including Lendlease, KPMG, Gilbert + Tobin and Westpac already have very advantageous diversity and inclusion strategies in place to encourage and foster a strong and sustainable family life.
 We hope this exhibition will help ignite deeper discussion about the issue of parental leave, and how rewarding it can be for men to have an active role in their children’s lives from the very start.

-The exhibition will be on display in the lobbies of Tower Two and Tower Three from early September 2017.
+The exhibition was on display in the lobbies of Tower Two and Tower Three in September 2017.